-Delta-8 has been a wild ride so far.
+Delta-8 THC has been on a wild ride so far.

-It snuck up on the CBD and cannabis industries and officially entered the game.
+It snuck up on the CBD and cannabis industries and officially entered the game in late 2020.
 Now the question of what happens next and whether bigger brands want to jump on this bandwagon is up for debate.

 Delta-8 is a variant of the delta-9-THC cannabinoid that everyone is familiar with.
 Though still psychoactive, delta-8 is reportedly less potent than delta-9.
 This makes it attractive to consumers who want less of an edge from their high.
 But unlike delta-9, delta-8 is being sold in CBD-friendly channels like vape shops and specialty retailers.
 This appeals to consumers in states without legal adult-use cannabis sales who are still looking for psychoactive effects.